Predicting charmed-strange molecular tetraquarks with $K^{(*)}$ and $T$-doublet charmed or anticharmed meson: -type molecular systems

-\tabcolsep{0.27cm} Table \ref{KstbarD1} summarizes the loosely bound states obtained for the $K^{*} \bar D_1$ system with a cutoff parameter $\Lambda$ varying between 0.8 and 2.0 GeV.
-In the case of the $K^* \bar D_1$ system with $I(J^P)=0(0^-)$, the single-channel analysis and the $S$-$D$ wave mixing analysis yield nearly identical results, indicating that $S$-$D$ wave mixing effects have a negligible impact on the formation of this bound state.
+\tabcolsep{0.27cm} Table \ref{KstbarD1} summarizes the loosely bound state solutions obtained for the $K^{*} \bar D_1$ system with a cutoff parameter $\Lambda$ varying between 0.8 and 2.0 GeV.
+In the case of the $K^* \bar D_1$ system with $I(J^P)=0(0^-)$, the single-channel analysis and the $S$-$D$ wave mixing analysis yield nearly identical results, indicating that the $S$-$D$ wave mixing effects have a negligible impact on the formation of this bound state.
 In the single-channel analysis, a loosely bound state emerges at a cutoff parameter of 0.97 GeV.
 In the $S$-$D$ wave mixing analysis, a loosely bound state is formed at a cutoff of 0.95 GeV, with the $S$-wave component accounting for more than 99\% of the spatial wave function.
-These results support the $K^* \bar D_1$ system with $I(J^P)=0(0^-)$ as a charmed-strange molecular tetraquark candidate.
 In the case of the $K^* \bar D_1$ system with $I(J^P)=0(1^-)$, a loosely bound state is found in the single-channel analysis at a cutoff parameter of 1.29 GeV.
 When the $D$-wave contribution is included, the $K^* \bar D_1$ system with $I(J^P)=0(1^-)$ still forms a loosely bound state at a slightly lower cutoff of 1.22 GeV, with the $S$-wave component remaining dominant at over 98\%.
-To further investigate the bound state properties of the $K^* \bar D_1$ system with $I(J^P)=0(1^-)$, we incorporate coupled-channel effects by including the $K^* \bar D_2^*$ channel, a loosely bound state is observed at a cutoff of 1.11 GeV.
-Notably, when the binding is weak, the $K^* \bar D_1$ channel provides the dominant contribution.
-As the binding energy increases, the probability of the $K^* \bar D_2^*$ channel grows significantly.
-These findings indicate that the $K^* \bar D_1$ system with $I(J^P)=0(1^-)$ also constitutes a charmed-strange molecular tetraquark candidate.